ALANVF/Star-lang-specification/design/oop-features.md

 - generic specialization.
 - class and instance methods (and possibly members as well).
 - a "flags" attribute that allows a single kind value to contain multiple kind values. similar to C enums that use bitwise-ops. this will be availible for normal kinds and tagged union kinds (todo: elaborate on this in the kinds concept).
+- unified instance members (can be accessed without pattern matching).
+- can inherit from protocols.

 ## Things I'm considering adding